Netspend Privacy Notice

-This Privacy Policy Notice applies to Ouro Global, Inc., Ouro International, Inc., Ouro Insurance Agency, LLC, and their affiliates (collectively, “Ouro” “we” or “us”).
-It applies to all the products and services offered by Ouro, including on our website (“Site”) and mobile application (“App”) (collectively, the “Services”) to U.S. consumers (“you”, except where a product or service has a separate privacy notice that does not incorporate this Privacy Notice.
+This privacy notice (“Notice”) applies to Netspend Corporation and its affiliates (collectively, “Netspend”, “we”, “our”, or “us”).
+It applies to all the products and services offered by Netspend, including on our website (“Site”) and mobile application (“App”) (collectively, the “Services”) to U.S. consumers (“you”), except where a product or service has a separate Notice that does not incorporate this Notice.

 Our procedures ensure that your consent is reviewed, approved, and implemented appropriately across all mediums and meets the following key principles to ensure that you understand and actively agree to how your Personal Data is being used, and that you have the power to withdraw your consent at any time.
 These principles are: